richardnwinder/dockerdeamon/README.md

 ####Install:
 >user@machine:~/$**go install dockerdeamon**

-Copy the directory DockerClient from the src directory to the same directory as your dockerdeamon executable or to a destination of your choosing.

-######It is necessary to hard code the location of the web pages directory [DockerClient] in the main.go source code line 36.

->**const webPath string = "/home/user/DockerClient"**

-and alter the webPath string to point to the location of your DockerClient web pages.

 Generation of self-signed(x509) public key (PEM-encodings .pem|.crt) based on the private (.key)
 >user@machine:~/$**openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout key.pem -out cert.pem**